Top 10 Things To Do In Liverpool, England

 And if a few drinks in Matthew Street in the day happens to turn into a big night then Liverpool is definitely the right place for you.
 Rated the third safest city in the UK, the second friendliest city in the UK, and the kindest city in the UK, you let all of the stereotypes wash away.
 With a huge range of nightlife to suit all ages you can easily move between the likes of Beatles themed Matthew Street, the Albert Dock, and the city’s Rope Walks district (Bold St, Fleet St, Wood St and Seel St), Home to top spots like Concert Square, the Kazimier Gardens, and the legendary local bars Heebie Jeebies and Lago.
 For those of you feeling intrepid, try and find Liverpool’s premier speak-easy Berry and Rye, but good luck getting in, there are no signs and the door is guarded.

-9. The Georgian Quarter and the Cathedrals
+9. The Georgian Quarter and the Liverpool Cathedrals

 If architecture or stepping back in time is your thing, then the Georgian Quarter is for you.
 A district of 19th century merchants houses that are in incredible condition, the Georgian quarter is regularly used in the filming of the hit TV show Peaky Blinders.
 However, there is more to the district than just wandering around and taking photos.
 It is also home to the two cathedrals of Liverpool, the Anglican and Catholic cathedrals (locally known as The Big One, and Paddy’s Wigwam respectively).
 Liverpool is a city with strong Irish links and the two Cathedrals are linked by the poignantly named Hope Street.
 The view from the top of the Anglican Cathedral is well worth checking out.

-The area is also home to the Liverpool Philharmonic pub, which is one of the quirkiest and most beautiful pubs in the city.
+The area is also home to the Liverpool Philharmonic pub, which is one of the quirkiest and most beautiful pubs in the Liverpool.
 It is also reportedly the most haunted part of the city, and so there are plenty of ghost stories to be heard about the area.

 10. Walking Tour